 Eligibility for training and assessment

 Who provides the training - all employers

-You can only spend the funds in your digital account or access government support for apprenticeship training delivered by an approved training provider.
+You can only spend the funds in your apprenticeship service account or access government support for apprenticeship training delivered by an approved training provider.

 The Skills Funding Agency is working with employers and providers to identify what precise standards and measures are important to them in selecting an apprenticeship training provider.
 All training providers will need to show that they meet or exceed these criteria to join the register of approved training providers and receive digital payments or government funding to deliver apprenticeship training.